Hilaire Belloc and G. K. Chesterton: Death of Elodie Belloc and World War I

-Despite everything, Belloc continued to meet with Chesterton.
+Despite the hardships, Belloc continued to meet with Chesterton.
 During a Zeppelin air raid in the summer of 1916, the two were in London to meet with Maurice Baring and a Russian Tsarist military officer, a friend of Baring's.
 According to Chesterton, the two did not initially realise what was happening and continued talking later into the night.
 He recounted: "I am not sure at what stage we did realise it; but I am quite sure we went on talking.
 I cannot see quite what else there was to do about it."
 After Baring and the Russian had left, the two went for a walk across Battersea Park, listening to the air combat until the all-clear signal had been issued.

 During the war, Cecil's longtime romantic partner Ada Jones wrote virulently antisemitic tirades for the paper under the pseudonym J. K. Prothero, which continued after the war.
 Wells wrote to G. K. Chesterton in outrage after "some disgusting little greaser named Prothero [...] made me ashamed of my species" and "made me sick" by levelling antisemitic tirades about Ford Maddox Ford (then Ford Maddox Hueffer) and promised "the whole outburst is so envious, so base, so cat-in-the-gutter-spitting-at-the-passer-by, that I will never let the New Witness into the house again".
 Chesterton wrote a conciliatory response to Wells, which he accepted and acknowledged he should have written to Cecil instead of involving him.

 Cecil joined the British Army in 1916, marrying Ada the following year.
 Both Belloc and G. K. spoke at the wedding.
 He died of nephritis in France after a bout of trench fever, less than a month after the end of the war.
 Shortly before, Belloc's eldest son Louis was declared missing in action after the Royal Flying Corps squadron he was assigned to attacked a German convoy.